zopa-simon-cass/tapNrun/README.md

 3. run npm to install dependencies `npm install`
 4. Run the game `open -a "Google Chrome" index.html`

+## Instructions for playing tapNrun

 ## User Stories

 ```
 As a user,
 So that I can be identified,
-I can enter my name before starting the game.
+I would like to enter my name before starting the game.

 As a user,
 So that I can play against another user,
-Two players can play simultaneously.
+I would like two players to play simultaneously.

 As a user,
 So that I can start playing the game,
-I can click on the start button.
+I would like to click on the start button.

 As a user,
 So that I can see who is playing,
-The lanes and associated player names appear bellow the track.
+I would like the lanes and associated player names to appear bellow the track.

 As a user,
 So that I am ready to play the game,
-I don't start racing until the 321 countdown is complete.
+I don't want to start racing until the 321 countdown is complete.

 As a user,
 So that my player can move across the track,
-I can click on either 'a' or 'l' keys to move my player.
+I would like to be able click a key to move my player.

 As a user,
 So that I know my time,
-My race time appears when I cross the finish line.
+I would like my race time to appear when I cross the finish line.

 As a user,
 So that I can replay the game,
-I can click on the 'Play again' button to restart.
+I would like to click on the 'Play again' button to restart.

 ```
 ## Testing